oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

     > **Note:** _You may have noticed the label [Dev] next to the version in the tree on the left pane.
 This means that this version of the Workflow is In Development and all parts of it are editable.
 We will learn about workflow versioning- Active vs. In Development versions in future labs in this workshop._

-4. At this point, we will remove this activity since we plan to introduce new specific activities in subsequent sections of this lab.
+3. At this point, we will remove this activity since we plan to introduce new specific activities in subsequent sections of this lab.
 To do this, either right-click on the highlighted RED activity in the Workflow tree and select **Delete**, or click the three dots at the bottom right corner of the activity in the Diagram.
 This will open a menu, and choose **Delete** from the options provided.

    ![Delete activity using Tree](./images/delete-activity-tree.png " ")

    ![Delete activity using workflow designer](./images/delete-activity-designer.png " ")

-5. Navigate to **Start**.
+4. Navigate to **Start**.
 Under **Outgoing**, select **New** and select the following:

     - Activity > To: **End**

    ![Check Errors in the Page](./images/set-end.png " ")

-6. Click **Save**.
+5. Click **Save**.

 ## Task 3: Add Inputs for Employment Type Workflow

 In this lab, you explore various aspects of workflow data using the example of a doctor appointment application that you are building.
 You will focus on understanding parameters, variables, activity variables, and additional data.

-Referring to the flow chart in Lab 1, illustrating the business logic, the appointment booking process initiates with the Hospital Staff submitting patient details to the system, marking the commencement of the workflow.
+Referring to the flow chart in Lab 1, illustrating the business logic, the appointment booking process initiates with the HR Staff submitting New Hire details to the system, marking the commencement of the workflow.

-The inputs to the workflow will be the patient details.
+The inputs to the workflow will be the New Employee details.
 In workflow terminology, these are called **Workflow Parameters**.

-You will define the following parameters for the Calculate fees Workflow:
-   BOOKING\_ID,
-   DNO,
-   PATIENT\_NAME, PATIENT\_EMAIL, REQUEST\_DATE, STATUS

 1. To create Workflow Parameters, right-click **Employment Type Workflow** Workflow and select **Create Parameter**.